The Graduate School

 Seattle, Washington 98195-3770

-All lectures are free and open to the public.
+All lectures are free and open to the public, except those noted with an asterisk.
 To ensure a seat, please register in advance.
-Once registration for each event is available to the public, we will post link to register online on the individual lecture page.
-You can access the lecture pages by clicking on the pictures above.
-Please be advised that standby seating will be offered but a seat cannot be guaranteed without a reservation.
-Feel free to direct all registration related questions to the UW Alumni Association at 206.543.0540 or 800.AUW.ALUM.
+Once registration for each event is available to the public, we will post a link to register online on the individual lecture page.
+You can access the lecture pages by clicking on the photos.
+Please be advised that standby seating will be offered whenever possible.
+Seating can only be guaranteed with a reservation.
+Feel free to direct all registration related questions to the UW Alumni Association at 206.543.0540.

-Unless otherwise noted, all lectures will begin at 6:30 p.m. and take place in Kane Hall, located on the UW Seattle campus (see our parking/driving directions).
+Most lectures take place in Kane Hall or, on occasion, Meany Hall, both located on the UW Seattle campus.
+Please see our parking/driving directions.

 You do not need to be an alum of the University of Washington to attend or register.

-* There will be a $5.00 admission fee for this lecture.
+* There will be a $5.00 admission fee for these lectures.

 PLEASE NOTE: On a lecture-by-lecture basis, the University of Washington will attempt to offer standby seating to the Graduate School Public Lecture Series for those who did not or could not register in advance for a lecture.
 Standby seating is not guaranteed, and the UW reserves the right to amend the standby seating policy at any time with no further notice.